 Over the past 26 years the Corps has repaired existing containment structures at fairly frequent intervals.
-Table 2-14 shows historical costs of repairing the Jim Smith and Melinda structures from 1991 through 2016.
-In FY 2018 dollars, on average the Corps has spent about \$850,000 million per year over the period with annual costs ranging from about \$600,000 to \$10.5 million.
+Table 2-15 shows historical costs of repairing the Jim Smith and Melinda structures from 1991 through 2016.
+In FY 2017 dollars, on average the Corps has spent about \$850,000 million per year over the period with annual costs ranging from about \$600,000 to \$10.5 million.

 The Melinda structure has suffered regular damages since its inception.
-For example, high water events between January and May of 1990 resulted in repairs at a cost of \$0.5 million (FY2018 \$1.02 million).
-In the following year, a series of events between December and April damaged the Melinda Structure again at a cost of \$1.1 million
+For example, high water events between January and May of 1990 resulted in repairs at a cost of \$0.5 million (FY2017 \$1.02 million).
+In the following year, a series of events between December and April damaged the Melinda Structure again at a cost of \$1.1 million (FY2017 \$2.2 million).
+From 1991 to 1994 the southeast bank below the Melinda Structure slowly eroded, which necessitated that Corps build a revetment at a cost of nearly \$0.32 million (FY2017 \$0.59 million).
+The structures successfully weathered hydrologic events until Melinda suffered damaged again in 1997 when heavy spring rains and flooding resulted in the need for an additional \$0.4 million (FY2017

-(FY2018 \$2.2 million).
-From 1991 to 1994 the southeast bank below the Melinda Structure slowly eroded, which necessitated that Corps build a revetment at a cost of nearly \$0.32 million (FY2018 \$0.59 million).
-The structures successfully weathered hydrologic events until Melinda suffered damaged again in 1997 when heavy spring rains and flooding resulted in the need for an additional \$0.4 million (FY2018 \$0.68 million).
+\$0.68 million).
 Two years later, engineers found a scour-hole at the base of the Melinda structure.
-Cost to repair the hole was about \$1.4 million (FY2018 \$2.35 million).
-The Geotube levee needed repairs in 2005 at a cost of \$1.7 million (FY2018 \$2.18 million).
+Cost to repair the hole was about \$1.4 million (FY2017 \$2.35 million).
+The Geotube levee needed repairs in 2005 at a cost of \$1.7 million (FY2017 \$2.18 million).
 In March through July of 2011, a severe flood event flanked both the Melinda and Jim Smith structures causing severe erosion to occur.
 District engineers have stressed that future flood events similar to 2011 could easily bypass the existing containment structures and result in full blown breach.
-Repair costs due to the 2011 event cost, completed in 2014, totaled \$10.2 million (FY2018 \$10.5 million).
-Prior to 1989 and since the opening on the MKARNS, there were no projects or costs associated with stemming head-cutting in the study area.
+Repair costs due to the 2011 event cost, completed in 2014, totaled \$10.2 million (FY2017 \$10.5 million).

 To estimate expected annual repairs included in the NED analysis, data from 1990 through 2016 were fitted with a frequency distributions and each distribution was tested for goodness of fit using five statistical tests: 1) Kolmogorov-Smirnov, 2) Anderson Darling, 3) Chi-square, 4) Akaike's Information Criterion, and 5) the Bayesian Information Criterion.
 Based on the five measures, the exponential distribution was the best fit.
-Assuming an exponential distribution, average annual repairs range from about \$0.
-27 million (95 percent exceedance) to \$1.6 million (5 percent exceedance) with a 50th percentile of \$0.38 million (Table 2-6).
+Assuming an exponential distribution, average annual repairs range from about \$0.42 million (95 percent exceedance) to \$2.5 million (5 percent exceedance) with a 50th percentile of \$0.57 million (Table 2-6).
 This range serves as the baseline for year 1 (2025) and recurs every year through year 50 (2075) of the planning horizon.
 Values are discounted to present value and annualized.